 Our Colorful Cooking Made Easy volunteers showcase their creativity by creating tasty food samples from everyday items found in the food pantry.
 Volunteers will also get an opportunity to develop a rapport with food pantry staff and their clients.
 Sometimes the only barrier to creating healthy meals at home is having limited skills or experience in the kitchen.
 You can help break down this barrier by providing cooking tips to help clients make healthier food choices at home.

 Interested in Signing Up?

-Our next volunteer training with be Saturday, November 9, 2019 from 10:00am – 12:30pm at Mountain View Community Center (3607 122nd Ave E Ste A, Edgewood, WA 98372).
-If you’re interested in volunteering or learning more about our program, please contact Kyle Lee at firstname.lastname@example.org
+Our next volunteer training is has been postponed until further notice.
+At this time, no food pantries are currently offering food demonstrations or cooking classes.
+If you are interested in volunteering or learning more about our program, please contact Kyle Lee at firstname.lastname@example.org

 Current volunteer at Orting Food Bank

 Vegetable stir fry made by a CCME volunteer

 Our Supporting Partners

 All of these organizations have provided support, training, and funding to the development and implementation of the Colorful Cooking Made Easy (CCME) training program in Pierce County.
 Thank you!